inria-emeraude/ccrma-workshop/docs/index.md

 During this course, as an **introduction to FPGAs**, we will first describe in details *the ins and outs of this platform*: how they work, their general purpose, and why they are a great fit for audio hardware and software development.

-We will go trough the understanding of **FPGA design flow** by programming some basic *VHDL functions* and intergate them to the *bloc design* with [Xilinx Vivado](https://www.xilinx.com/products/design-tools/vivado.html).
+We will go trough the understanding of **FPGA design flow** by programming some basic *VHDL functions* and intergate them to the *block design* with [Xilinx Vivado](https://www.xilinx.com/products/design-tools/vivado.html).

-Then, we will dive in audio development on FPGAs using Syfala to *compile* our first baremetal audio programs from regular **Faust DSP code**, and generate a graphical user interface (GUI) to control it in real-time.
+Then, we will dive into audio development on FPGAs using Syfala to *compile* our first baremetal audio programs from regular **Faust DSP code**, and generate a graphical user interface (GUI) to control it in real-time.
 This will go through an in-depth analysis of the **High Level Synthesis (HLS)** tools with *Vitis HLS*.

 Finally, we will demonstrate how to build and use a custom-made **embedded Linux** distribution directly on the board.
-This will allow us to use more advanced control protocols such as **MIDI**, Open Sound Control (**OSC**), **HTTP**, etc.
+This will allow us to use more advanced control protocols such as **MIDI**, Open Sound Control (**OSC**), **HTTPD**, etc.

 By the end of the workshop, you should have a good understanding of the possibilities that such a platform affords in the context of real-time audio processing.